paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 In the geodetic parlance, the shortest distance between two points is an arc, not a straight line.
 This follows the curvature of the earth.

-`Kilometres(from, to)` uses the Haversine formula to calculate the distance considering an approximation of the earth's curvature.
-For display convenience the version, `DistanceBetween(from, to)` exists to returns a string representation.
+The `Kilometres(from, to)` method uses the Haversine formula to calculate the distance using a approximation of the earth's curvature.
+For display convenience `DistanceBetween(from, to)` returns a string representation.
 If the distance is below one kilometre, the value is the number of metres (i.e. 43 m).
 For distances below ten kilometres, one decimal place (4.7 km) is adequate.
 Above ten the kilometres are whole numbers only (23 km).

-#### Bearing from Point to Point
+#### Bearing Between Locations

-If you were hiking, you would take a bearing between yourself and a known landmark and follow that bearing.
+When hiking, take a bearing between yourself and a known landmark and follow that bearing.
 ```c#
 var degrees = Geodetic.BearingDegrees(from, to);
 var radians = Geodetic.BearingRadians(from, to);